Best Warhammer 40k starter set 2026: Armageddon packs $1,137 in value for $299. Compare Leviathan, Combat Patrol, Starter Set & Intro by real savings

 At the end of the day, every Warhammer 40k Starter Set brings something different to the table, so the real win is picking the box that matches your budget and your future army plans.

-- Best overall: Starter Set
+- Best overall first buy: Starter Set

 - Best budget with tools: Introductory Set